Difference Between Authorised and Issued Share Capital

 Issued Share Capital

 Issued share capital, on the other hand, refers to the actual number of shares that have been issued to members of the company.
-This number is typically lower than the authorised share capital, as a company may choose to hold onto some shares for future issues or for other strategic reasons.
+This number is always lower or equal to the authorised share capital, as a company may choose to hold onto some shares for future issues or for other strategic reasons.

 For example, if a company has authorised share capital of 1 million shares, but has only issued 500,000 shares (i.e. issued share capital), it means that it has the capacity to issue another 500,000 shares.